General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

 Certain restrictions on the forms of these rates are necessary for the applicability of the Lie symmetry method we develop.
-First, $\alpha_1(t,m)$ must be smaller than $\alpha_2$ when $t=0$ and $\alpha_1(t,m_\text{tot})$ must grow less rapidly with $t$ than $e^{\kappa t}$, where $\kappa=\sqrt{\alpha_e(m_\text{tot})\alpha_2(m_\text{tot})}$.
-As will be seen later, this restriction holds for all reactions where secondary processes are important.
-Second, $\alpha_2$ and $\alpha_e$ must depend on constant parameters $\bm{d}$ in such a way that $\bm{d}=0$ reduces them to $\alpha_2(m,\bm{d}=0)=k_2m^{n_2}$, and $\alpha_e(m,\bm{d}=0)=2k_+m$.
+First, $\alpha_2$ and $\alpha_e$ must depend on constant parameters $\bm{d}$ in such a way that $\bm{d}=0$ reduces them to $\alpha_2(m,\bm{d}=0)=k_2m^{n_2}$, and $\alpha_e(m,\bm{d}=0)=2k_+m$.
 Many possible rate laws for elongation and secondary processes can be written in this way.
 For example, saturated elongation can be captured by this formalism with $\alpha_e=2k_+m(t)/(1+m(t)/K_E)$~\cite{Dear2020JCP}.
 Indeed, excepting those that explicitly model nonfibrillar oligomers, almost all previously discovered rate laws describing amyloid fibril formation are captured by these forms.
 Crucially, this restriction ensures that Eqs.~\eqref{MP1} admit a special analytical solution (Eq.~\eqref{refsoln}; derived in SI Sec.~\ref{SIsec:reference}) when $\bm{d}=\alpha_1(0,m_\text{tot})=0$ and $P(0)$ is a particular function of $M(0)$.
 Although not useful in itself, its existence will later enable us to solve these equations generally.
+Second, defining $\varepsilon=\alpha_1(0,m_\text{tot})/2m_\text{tot}\alpha_2(m_\text{tot})$, which can be interpreted as the relative importance of primary nucleation over secondary processes, we require that $\varepsilon \ll 0$.
+Third, we require that $\alpha_1(t,m_\text{tot})$ must grow less rapidly with $t$ than $e^{\kappa t}$, where $\kappa=\sqrt{\alpha_e(m_\text{tot})\alpha_2(m_\text{tot})}$.
+The rationale for these latter two restrictions will be outlined below.